markcmurphy/devdocs-portal/Customers.md

 ### Queries

 With the V3 Customers API, queries become a powerful tool.
-Instead of using a different endpoint to get customer sub-resources, there is one GET endpoint per resource with filters to refine the request.
+Instead of using different endpoints to get customer subresources, there is one GET endpoint per resource with filters to refine the request.

 **Get Customer Addresses**